How Working Impacts Your Social Security Benefits

 Generally, while working the first $85 dollars you earn each month is not counted.
 If you earn more than $85, your SSI benefit will be reduced by 50 cents for each dollar you earn.
 Social Security will send you a notice alerting you to changes in your benefits due to income that you earn.

-If you are attempting to return to work while applying for or receiving Social Security benefits, you should speak with an attorney to determine how your benefits may be impacted.
+Are you are attempting to return to work while applying for or receiving Social Security benefits?
+If so, you should speak with a New Hampshire disability attorney to determine how your benefits may be impacted.

 You may need a New Hampshire attorney who is experienced in disability law to assist you with your claim.
 There are numerous deadlines and countless rules and regulations that must be met.

 At the Law Office of Manning Zimmerman & Oliveira PLLC, your initial consultation with a New Hampshire disability attorney is free.
 Please feel free to call us at 603-624-7200, send us an email to info@MZLawNH.com, or reach out to us using the “contact us” or chat feature on our website.